RonenGupta/SoftwareEngineeringFR_10SE/PROJECT_DEVELOPMENT.md

 **Data Retrieval: What does the user need to be able to view in the system?**

-- A: User must be able to view images from any future chosen NASA API, as well as the information, date, and URL of that NASA image, as well as any external information that the user may want to know.
+- A: User must be able to view images from any future chosen NASA API, as well as the information, date, and URL of that NASA image, as well as any external information that the user may want to know, and furthermore save this.

 **User Interface: What is required for the user to interact with the system?**